 Freelan O. Stanley and his wife Flora drove a Stanley Steamer to the top of Mt.
 Washington on Aug.
 31, 1899, one of the earliest publicity stunts in the automotive industry.

 It was also the first time any automobile had climbed the mountain, the tallest in the northeastern United States.
-It took two hours to climb the 7.6-mile Mount Washington Carriage Road in New Hampshire.
+It took two hours for the Stanley Steamer to climb the 7.6-mile Mount Washington Carriage Road in New Hampshire.

 “We went on, and up, up, still up, the continuous climbing being varied only by a steepness so excessive that we felt a sickening anxiety lest each brilliant dash should be our last,” Mrs. Stanley wrote.

 Freelan O. Stanley and his twin brother Francis Edgar, known as F.O. and F.E., made several brilliant dashes during their uniquely inventive lifetimes.
 They pioneered automobile manufacturing, carved concert-quality violins, invented the airbrush, developed the first practical dry photographic plate process and built a hotel that inspired Stephen King’s The Shining.

 The Stanley twins were born in tiny Kingfield, Maine, on June 1, 1849, to Solomon Stanley and Apphia Kezar French.
 Their grandfather, Liberty Stanley, taught them to carve concert-quality violins by the time they were 10.